Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-Aka-Bo was one of the Great Andamanese languages of the Andaman Islands in the Bay of Bengal — a family that may descend from some of the first human migrations out of Africa, tens of thousands of years ago.
+Aka-Bo was one of the Great Andamanese languages of the Andaman Islands in the Bay of Bengal — a language isolate family, not known to be related to any other tongue, that may descend from some of the first human migrations out of Africa, tens of thousands of years ago.
 The Great Andamanese once numbered in the thousands across a dozen tribes.
 British colonization in the 19th century brought disease and displacement that collapsed the population to a few dozen.

 The last fluent speaker of Aka-Bo was a woman called Boa Sr, who survived the 2004 Indian Ocean tsunami and lived to about 85.
 In her final years she had no one to speak Bo with; she told a linguist that she felt lonely for it, and had taken to talking to the birds.
 She died on 26 January 2010.
 With her, a line of human speech that may have run unbroken for forty thousand years came to an end.